-At its heart, the Cyberscene Project is about using theatre to give young people a voice, to create a lasting work from their own perspective, to help and inspire other young people in similar situations and to raise awareness of the issue.
+Developed by the Masterclass Trust in partnership with anti-bullying charity Kidscape, Cyberscene uses theatre to give young people a voice, to create a lasting work from their own perspective, to help and inspire others in similar situations and raise awareness of the issue.

-The Project uses theatre as a proven experiential learning tool to support the mental health and wellbeing of the young people taking part by boosting confidence, self-esteem and motivation.
-Armed in this way they should be better able to stand up to cyberbullying, to identify and support those who are experiencing it and indeed support the bullies themselves to find help.
+The project draws on theatre as a proven experiential learning tool to support the mental health and wellbeing of the young people taking part by boosting their confidence, self-esteem and motivation.
+Armed in this way, teenagers should be better able to stand up to cyberbullying, to identify and support those who are experiencing it and, indeed, support the bullies themselves to find help.